-Second, in Table 5, Panel B, we examine the association between our exposure measures and a country-level proxy for the physical impact of climate change (more specifically, the frequency of extreme temperature events in the prior year).27 The estimates provide some weak but suggestive evidence supporting the validity of our measures.
-Most notably, $CCExposure^{Reg}$ in Column (3) shows virtually no statistical or economic association with Extreme Temperatures, while there is some positive association in Column (4) for $CCExposure^{Phy}$ (the effect is marginally insignificant with a t-stat of 1.65, though it becomes statistically significant when we condition on sentiment in OA Table 16).
-The weak explanatory power of the temperature variable, which varies at the level of a firm's head-quarters' country, may also arise because actual firm operations are spread across countries.
-This would be reflected in $CCExposure^{Phy}$ but not in Extreme Temperatures, leading to
+Table 5, Panel B, examines the association between our exposure measures and a country-level proxy for the physical impact of climate change (more specifically, the frequency of extreme temperature events in the prior year).
+The estimates provide some weak evidence supporting the validity of our measures.
+Most notably, $CCExposure^{Reg}$ in Column 3 shows no statistical or economic association with $Extreme\ Temperatures$, while there is a positive association in Column 4 for $CCExposure^{Phy}$ (the effect is marginally insignificant with a t-stat of 1.65, though it becomes statistically significant when we condition on sentiment in IA Table 15).
+The weak explanatory power of the temperature variable, which varies at the level of a firm's headquarters' country, may also arise because firm operations are spread across countries; this would be reflected in $CCExposure^{Phy}$ but not in $Extreme\ Temperatures$, leading to noise in the estimation.